Muriel Miguel

-Muriel Miguel (born August 15, 1937) is a Native American director, choreographer, playwright, actor and educator.
-She is of Kuna and Rappahannock ancestry and was born and grew up in Brooklyn, New York.
-In 1976, Miguel founded the Spiderwoman Theater with her sisters, Gloria Miguel and Lisa Mayo (born Elizabeth Miguel).
-The Spiderwoman Theater was the first Native American women's theater troupe, and remains the longest continuous running Native American female performance group.
+Muriel Miguel (born August 15 1937) is a Native American director, choreographer, playwright, actor and educator.
+She is of Guna and Rappahannock ancestry and was born and grew up in Brooklyn, New York.
+In 1976, she founded the Spiderwoman Theater with her sisters, Gloria Miguel and Lisa Mayo (born Elizabeth Miguel).
+The Spiderwoman Theater was the first Native American women's theater troupe to gain international recognition, and remains the longest continuous running Native American female performance group.
 Miguel has directed nearly all of the Spiderwoman Theater's shows since their debut in 1976, and currently serves as its artistic director.

 Early life

-Miguel was born in Brooklyn, New York.
-She is the youngest of three sisters.
+Miguel was born in Brooklyn, New York, the youngest of three sisters.
 Elmira Miguel, her mother, was a member of the Rappahannock tribe of Virginia.
-Her father was a Kuna Indian from islands called Kuna Yala (also known as Guna Yala), off the coast of Panama.
+Her father was a Guna Indian from islands in Guna Yala, off the coast of Panama.

-In elementary school, Miguel was taught that Native American culture was "dead."
+In elementary school, she was taught that Native American culture was "dead."
 In response to this, she created the Little Eagles with her friend Louis Mofsie.
 The Little Eagles unified Native children and urged them to embrace their culture.
 They met in a church basement and performed traditional songs and dances.
 The Little Eagles remains active in New York City, and is now known as the Thunderbird American Indian Dancers.

 Miguel went on to study modern dance with Alwin Nickolais, Erick Hawkins and Jean Erdman.
 She was an original member of Joseph Chaikin's Open Theater along with Sam Shepard, Megan Terry, Peter Feldman, and Chaikin himself.